eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 The problem of selecting a multi-set of route so that all count values are matched can be formulated as an [Integer linear programming problem (ILP)](https://en.wikipedia.org/wiki/Integer_programming).

 RouteSampler computes an approximate solution to this ILP by relaxing it to a linear programming problem (LP) and passing it to an LP-solver library (scipy).
-  The resulting non-intgeral solution is then rounded to an integer solution.
+  The resulting non-integral solution is then rounded to an integer solution.
 It is often desirable to find an optimized solution that is close to the initial sampling-solution.
 This way, route probabilities that were part of the input can be maintained to some degree.

 By setting option **--optimize `<INT>`**.
 The number of times that a route is used can be changed by up to **`<INT>`** times.
 This defines a trade-off between using routes in the same distribution as found in the input and optimizing the counts.
 When setting option **--optimize full**.
 No constraints on the route distribution are set and any route can be used as often as needed to reach the counts.

-The option **--minimize-vehicles <FLOAT>** can be used to configure a weighting term for simulataneously minimizing the total number of used routes (vehicles).
+The option **--minimize-vehicles <FLOAT>** can be used to configure a weighting term for simultaneously minimizing the total number of used routes (vehicles).
   A higher value, favours solutions with few vehicles that pass multiple counting locations rather than more vehicles that pass fewer locations.
 Hard constraints on the minimum number of counting locations passed by each route can also be set with option **-min-count**.

 !!! note